Working to make government more effective

 Restrictions are in place during campaigns to avoid “inappropriate use of official resources” and to ensure the impartiality of the civil service, so that public money is not used to support the campaign of the ruling party.

-During an election campaign, there are restrictions in place on what the government can do – both in initiating policy and in use of official resources.
+During election campaigns, there are restrictions in place on what governments can do – both in initiating policy and in use of official resources.
+This period is referred to as the 'pre-election period of sensitivity'.

-For the 2024 general election these restrictions are in place from Saturday 25 May.
+For the 2024 general election these restrictions came into place from Saturday 25 May 2024.

 Why do restrictions exist?